bedezign/yii2-audit/README.md

 ## PHP7.2 & Yii 2.0.13 or later

 From `PHP 7.2` on `Object` became a reserved keyword.
-Since enough time went by, we decided to assume everyone is on 7.2 and Yii 2.0.13 by now we won't bee keeping `1.0.*`-branch (pre PHP 7.2) up to date anymore.
+Since enough time went by, we decided to assume everyone is on 7.2 and Yii 2.0.13 by now we won't be keeping `1.0.*`-branch (pre PHP 7.2) up to date anymore.

 Please use version `1.1.*` or later.